SimonTheLeg/flipper/README.md

 - add list
 - add item with value
 - list all items of a list
+- delete item
+- delete list
-- currently autooverwrite of values
+- currently auto-overwrite of values

 ## TODO
 - [ ] filepath for non windows systems